COVID-19

 28.1 Presentation - information - legibly written - signed

-Every communication or petition intended for presentation to a standing committee shall be legibly written or printed and shall be signed by at least one person giving his/her address.
+Every communication or petition intended for presentation to a standing committee shall be legibly written or printed and shall be signed by at least one person giving their address.

 28.2 Listed - in Agenda